jrester/tesla_powerwall/README.md

     http_session=None,
     # Whether to verify the SSL certificate or not
     verify_ssl=False,
-    disable_insecure_warning=True
 )
 #=> <Powerwall ...>
 ```

 > Note: By default the API client does not verify the SSL certificate of the Powerwall.
 If you want to verify the SSL certificate you can set `verify_ssl` to `True`.
-> The API client suppresses warnings about an inseucre request (because we aren't verifing the certificate).
-If you want to enable those warnings you can set `disable_insecure_warning` to `False`.

 ### Authentication